MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/build-actions-in-m365.md

 ## Run your app

-After you update the app package with the required information, you can run your app in Teams Toolkit.
+After you update the app package with the required information, you can run your app in Teams Toolkit to test your Actions.

-To run your app in Teams Toolkit follow these steps:
+To run your app in Teams Toolkit, follow these steps:

 1. Go to Visual Studio Code.